dogweather/forkful/content/en/fish-shell/testing-and-debugging/using-an-interactive-shell-repl.md

   \ that takes single user inputs, executes them, and returns the result.
 Programmers\u2026"
 lastmod: '2024-03-13T22:45:00.475720-06:00'
 model: gpt-4-1106-preview
-summary: "REPL, or Read-Eval-Print Loop, is an interactive programming environment\
-  \ that takes single user inputs, executes them, and returns the result.
-Programmers\u2026"
+summary: REPL, or Read-Eval-Print Loop, is an interactive programming environment that takes single user inputs, executes them, and returns the result.
 title: Using an interactive shell (REPL)
 weight: 34
 ---